DrNoLife/coub_downloader/README.md

 # coub_downloader
 The video sharing website Coub has announced it's closure.
 So I want a way to save all my liked coubs from the website.

+Very rough and direct video showing how to use the program: https://www.youtube.com/watch?v=lZyFNhzX4Rg

+I will post another link, showing how to use the "get all likes" feature.
+Will be out later today.

 # To-Do
 I have a few more things planned for it.
 But I want to set this straight, I don't plan on making a "proper" GUI for the program.<br/>
 With that said, what I do plan on doing is: Create a way to go through your entire list of "Liked" coubs.
 This is not exposed from the API, as far as I could see, but I did find a way that would make it possible.